 Phase two will also include the more flexible classrooms, collaborative areas, and natural light, mirroring the renovations during the first phase of Acopian’s renovations.
 At the completion of the fall semester, the last component of work will occur and include an expansion to the fifth floor.
 Currently, the fifth floor does not extend to the east side of the facility.
 The 4,000-square-foot expansion will add three high-tech classrooms and a glass collaboration center, supporting the Engineering Division’s growth.

 As part of the College’s carbon neutrality goal by 2035, solar panels will be installed on Kirby Sports Center roof.
 Energy collected by the 366-kilowatt solar array will be used to power systems in Kirby.
 The project is expected to be completed by fall.
+Learn more, and watch a video showing the construction in real time.

 The two-story, 335-space Markle Parking Deck will be demolished in late December and replaced with a new three-story parking garage with approximately 560 spaces.
 A new main entrance to Markle from the parking deck is also planned as part of the $15 million dollar project, to enhance the experience for campus visitors and prospective students and their families.
 Visitors will proceed to Markle Hall from the parking deck’s third level via a pedestrian bridge over North Campus Lane.
 The project is scheduled to be completed in August 2022.
 Plans for alternate parking locations during demolition and construction are being developed.